-However, business owners do sometimes want to convert their tax status from an S corporation to a C corporation, usually because their companies no longer meet the requirements outlined by the IRS to be considered an S corporation.
+However, some business owners choose to convert their tax status from an S corporation to a C corporation.
+This decision is usually because their companies no longer meet the requirements outlined by the IRS to be considered an S corporation, but there are also some benefits of changing from an S-corp to a C-corp.

 If any of these requirements are not met, you must convert the tax status of the corporation.
 For example, you would need to change your corporation’s tax status if you want to increase your company’s number of shareholders with the goal of receiving additional funding or if you’d like to bring on foreign investors.